 - A majority of the variable rate loans in the Company's investment portfolio bear interest at a rate that may be determined by reference to either LIBOR or an alternate Base Rate (commonly based on the Federal Funds Rate or the Prime Rate), which typically resets semi-annually, quarterly, or monthly at the borrower's option.
 The Borrower may also elect to have multiple interest reset periods for each loan.
-For each such loan, the Company has provided the weighted average annual stated interest rate in effect at March 31, 2019.
-As noted in the table above, 78% (based on par) of debt securities contain floors which range between 1.00% and 1.50%. - 2 Reflects the fair market value of all investments as of March 31, 2019 as determined by the Company's Board of Directors. - 3 Non-U.S. company or principal place of business outside the U.S. - The aggregate cost of investments for federal income tax purposes is approximately \$335 million.
-The aggregate gross unrealized appreciation is approximately \$0.1 million, the aggregate gross unrealized depreciation is approximately \$52.8 million, and the net unrealized depreciation is approximately \$52.7 million. - 5 Loan or debt security is on non-accrual status and therefore is considered non-income producing. - 6 An affiliate CLO Fund managed by an Asset Manager Affiliate (as such term is defined in the notes to the consolidated financial statements). - Money market account.
+For each such loan, the Company has provided the weighted average annual stated interest rate in effect at June 30, 2019.
+As noted in the table above, 73% (based on par) of debt securities contain floors which range between 1.00% and 1.50%. - Reflects the fair market value of all investments as of June 30, 2019 as determined by the Company's Board of Directors. - Non-U.S. company or principal place of business outside the U.S. - The aggregate cost of investments for federal income tax purposes is approximately \$339 million.
+The aggregate gross unrealized appreciation is approximately \$0.1 million, the aggregate gross unrealized depreciation is approximately \$52.1 million, and the net unrealized depreciation is approximately \$52.2 million. - Loan or debt security is on non-accrual status and therefore is considered non-income producing. - A CLO Fund managed by an affiliate of LibreMax. - 7 Money market account. - Qualified asset for purposes of section 55(a) of the Investment Company Act of 1940, as amended (the "1940 Act").
+Qualifying assets represent approximately 73.6% of the total assets at June 30, 2019. - As defined in the 1940 Act, the Company is deemed to be both an "Affiliated Person" and has "Control" of this portfolio company as the Company owns more than 25% of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company (including through a management agreement).
+Other than for purposes of the 1940 Act, the Company does not believe that it has control over this portfolio company. - 10 Non-voting. - CLO Subordinated Investments are entitled to periodic distributions which are generally equal to the remaining cash flow of the payments made by the underlying fund's investments less contractual payments to debt holders and fund expenses.
+The estimated annualized effective yield indicated is based upon a current projection of the amount and timing of these distributions.
+Such projections are updated on a quarterly basis and the estimated effective yield is adjusted prospectively. - 12 Notice of redemption has been received for this security. - 13 Fair value of this investment was determined using significant unobservable inputs. - 14 As of June 30, 2019, this investment is owned by Great Lakes KCAP Funding I, LLC and was pledged to secure Great Lakes KCAP Funding I, LLC's debt obligation pursuant to its senior secured revolving credit facility (the "Revolving Credit Facility") with the Company, as the servicer, certain institutional lenders, State Bank and Trust Company, as the administrative agent, lead arranger and bookrunner, and CIBC Bank USA, as documentation agent.